movermeyer/ImportFromTodoist/docs/design_decisions.md

 Both of these aspects factor into nearly every decision made during the project.

 At times I will discuss what could be done in future iterations of `import_from_todoist`, since there was not enough time to do everything.
-A summary of these can be found in [Next Steps](next_steps.md).
+A more in-depth discussion of these can be found in [Next Steps](next_steps.md).

 # General Philosophy

-TODO: Consider removing.

 When developing software, there is so much more to consider than just the functional requirements.
 `import_from_todoist` was no exception.
 While the original [problem statement](problem_statement.md) was fairly simple and flexible, there were a lot of implicit requirements to satisfy.